Hasbro, Inc. (NASDAQ:HAS) Shares Purchased by Ergoteles LLC

-Hasbro (NASDAQ:HAS) last posted its earnings results on Sunday, July 25th.
-The company reported $1.05 EPS for the quarter, topping the consensus estimate of $0.47 by $0.58.
-Hasbro had a net margin of 7.06% and a return on equity of 24.77%.
-The firm had revenue of $1.32 billion during the quarter, compared to analysts’ expectations of $1.19 billion.
-During the same quarter in the prior year, the firm earned $0.02 EPS.
-On average, sell-side analysts anticipate that Hasbro, Inc. will post 4.86 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, November 15th.
-Investors of record on Monday, November 1st will be paid a dividend of $0.68 per share.
-This represents a $2.72 annualized dividend and a yield of 2.89%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, November 15th.
+Shareholders of record on Monday, November 1st will be issued a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a yield of 2.89%.
 The ex-dividend date of this dividend is Friday, October 29th.
-Hasbro’s dividend payout ratio is presently 72.73%.
+Hasbro’s dividend payout ratio (DPR) is presently 72.73%.

+A number of equities analysts have commented on HAS shares.
+DA Davidson reiterated a “buy” rating and issued a $101.45 price objective (down previously from $120.00) on shares of Hasbro in a report on Tuesday, July 27th.
+KeyCorp upped their target price on shares of Hasbro from $105.00 to $115.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 27th.
+Truist upped their target price on shares of Hasbro from $100.00 to $105.00 and gave the stock a “hold” rating in a research report on Tuesday, July 27th.
+BMO Capital Markets upped their price target on shares of Hasbro from $90.00 to $93.00 and gave the stock a “market perform” rating in a research note on Tuesday, July 27th.
+They noted that the move was a valuation call.
+Finally, Truist Securities reissued a “hold” rating and set a $101.45 target price on shares of Hasbro in a research note on Tuesday, July 27th.
+Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $106.22.

+In other news, CEO Brian Goldner sold 210,378 shares of the firm’s stock in a transaction dated Wednesday, July 28th.
+The shares were sold at an average price of $101.05, for a total transaction of $21,258,696.90.
+Following the completion of the transaction, the chief executive officer now directly owns 352,459 shares of the company’s stock, valued at approximately $35,615,981.95.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, COO Eric Nyman sold 11,435 shares of the firm’s stock in a transaction dated Thursday, July 29th.
+The stock was sold at an average price of $100.08, for a total transaction of $1,144,414.80.
+Following the transaction, the chief operating officer now directly owns 31,118 shares of the company’s stock, valued at $3,114,289.44.
+The disclosure for this sale can be found here.
+8.40% of the stock is owned by corporate insiders.

 About Hasbro